Elaidzha1940/LottieAnimation/README.md

-Lottie in SwiftUI | Swift Packages.
+Lottie in SwiftUI | Swift Package.
 ===============

 Lottie 4.3.0 now available, with official support for SwiftUI #2189